jamestattersall/Proton2Mssql/readme.md

 2. Access the record with the same entity instance ID in VRX.DBS.
 3. Read the page ID as a 4-byte integer from offset 4 (first data block).

-To find the value of as specified item (e.g. data of birth) for a specified patient.
+To find the value of as specified item (e.g. date of birth) for a specified patient.

 1. Get the entity instance ID for the patient as above
 2. Access the record with the same entity instance ID in VRX.DBS.